host1812/HotelApp/README.md

 ## Requirements

-### W
+### W, O

 Technical:
-- Both user and admin parts will be part of the same web apps.
+- Both user and admin parts will be part of the same web apps
+- ASP.NET Core Blazor Web App
+- SQL-like data layer

+Assumptions:
+- This is single hotel app
+- Book a room type, not specific room number

 From user:
 - Book a room: